AdobeDocs/dynamic-media-classic.en/help/using/asset-folders.md

 ---
-title: Work with asset folders
+title: Work with Asset Folders
 description: Learn how to work with asset folders in Adobe Dynamic Media Classic.
 contentOwner: Rick Brough
 content-type: reference